Wie is de Mol? (Dutch TV series) season 23: Episode 5 - Portretten

 After Annick’s execution, the candidates with the two highest-value briefcase at the execution (Nabil & Soy) are given a chance to double the combined €4,750 in their briefcases.
 They are told the remaining four candidates will get to select between two envelopes: one with a euro sign and one with a Joker sign on it.
 They must assign each envelope either money or a Joker, which the four remaining candidates later choose between.

-The following day, candidates arrive at Lord Milner Hotel and are informed about the legend of "Katie", a woman who is said to haunt the hotel to this day.
-Afterwards, Katie instructs the group to figure out a characteristic for each candidate by midnight to give them the ability to later earn money for the pot.
+The following day, candidates arrive at Lord Milner Hotel and are informed about the legend of "Katie", a deceased woman who is said to haunt the hotel to this day.
+Afterwards, "Katie" instructs the group to figure out a characteristic for each candidate by midnight to give them the ability to later earn money for the pot.
 To figure out the characteristics, the group must select three candidates to remain in the hotel and solve a series of clues to find six portraits depicting each candidate at a specific location.
 They then had to relay the locations to the remaining three candidates, who must go to each location and decipher a morse code light sequence to figure out the characteristic of that candidate.

-Each candidate that figures out their characteristic may participate in the next part of the assignment.
+Each candidate that figures out their characteristic participates in the next part of the assignment.
 There, the candidates with the four lowest-value briefcases at the previous execution can select between the envelope with the euro sign or the Joker to earn its contents that Nabil & Soy previously assigned.
 If they select the envelope with the Joker inside, they earn the Joker for themselves and the money from the other envelope is deducted from the pot.
 If they select the envelope with money, the money is doubled for the pot and Nabil & Soy earn one Joker collectively.
-Nabil & Soy can also advise candidates on which envelope to select if they successfully guess their character.
+Nabil & Soy can also advise candidates on which envelope to select.

 Anke and Jurre selected the envelope with the Joker in it, claiming the Jokers for themselves.
 As Ranomi's characteristic was not found, the money in the envelope she potentially could have selected was also deducted from the pot.
 Daniël elected to claim the money, meaning Nabil & Soy collectively earned one Joker, which Soy later conceded to Nabil.
 Overall, €2,250 was deducted from the pot.